tasharen/ngui/Assets/NGUI/ReadMe - 3.5.3.txt

 -----------------
  Version History
 -----------------

+3.5.3
+- NEW: All sprite types can now be flipped, not just simple sprites.
+- NEW: Exposed On Change event in UIInput's inspector.
+- FIX: UIButton will no longer pixel snap the normal sprite by default, and pixel snap is now off by default.

 3.5.2
 - NEW: Added the ability to generate bitmap fonts from within Unity using FreeType directly.